aryanpetwal/DSA_JAVA_LEETCODE_SECTIONWISE/README.md

 ---

 ## Language

 **Java**

-Topics covered include:
+The repository focuses on practicing:

 - Arrays
 - Strings